ahmetcankardes/acankardes.github.io/_pages/about.md

 ![Volunteering Image](/images/volunteering.png)

 My interest in robotics ignited in 2019 when I encountered the [ANATEK aviation team at METU](https://www.anatek.org/) 🛩️, showcasing a powerful quadcopter.
 This encounter led me to delve into electronics and software, sparking a fascination with the complexities of robotic reliability.
 Joining projects like the [AUVSI-SUAS 2022](https://suas-competition.org/competitions) competition and the [Teknofest 2023 Mixed Swarm Competition](https://www.teknofest.org/en/competitions/swarm-uav-competition/), I honed my skills in avionics, path-planning, and swarm intelligence.
-You can see more at Projects tab!!!
+You can see more at Portfolio tab!!!

-## Leadership and Soft Skills

-As a key member of the ANATEK Team, I have honed essential soft skills and fostered interdisciplinary teamwork.
-In addition to technical pursuits, I drive educational initiatives, establishing programs in software proficiency and serving as the current team captain, overseeing projects and emphasizing cohesive team leadership.
+Furthermore, I have honed essential soft skills and fostered interdisciplinary teamwork as a member of the ANATEK Team.
+In addition to technical pursuits, I drive educational initiatives, preparing curriculums for Arduino and Python.
+Also serving as the current team captain, I am responsible to check the progress in the projects, finance and sponsorships.

 ## Professional Experience